xtuna/chief/README.md

 # chief

-NOTE: create a database first in the mssql
+NOTE: create a database first in the mssql and change the appsettingsjson aligned with your designated database

 Steps:
 1. create Model Folder and put the tables